 Join groups in your community to meet new people.
 This might mean joining an intramural sports league, through which many other couples sign up to meet new friends, as well.
 It may mean signing up for a local gym or yoga studio, where you'll be sure to make new friends who may have spouses.
 Or it might mean taking classes like cooking or painting classes, where couples often go for date nights.

 If you have a married colleague with whom you've become close friends, invite them out for drinks or a meal with your spouse and you.
 Inviting them for a happy hour drink can be a casual and fun way to introduce your spouses, who'll already have a lot in common since they're married to the both of you who work for the same company.

 If you have children who go to school, you're likely to meet other parents who may be married, as well.
 By attending parent meetings and school events, you'll have a good chance of making friends with other married parents who you can invite out for lunch one day while the kids are at school, too.

-Finding other married couples to befriend isn't necessarily easy, but when you do find another couple with whom you seem to connect, it can be hugely beneficial to both your social life and the health of your relationship.
+Finding other married couples to befriend isn't necessarily easy, but when you do find another couple with whom you seem to connect, it can be hugely beneficial to your social life, work-life balance, mental health, and the health of your relationship.

 This article reflects the views of the author and not necessarily those of Fairygodboss.

 AnnaMarie Houlis is a feminist, a freelance journalist and an adventure aficionado with an affinity for impulsive solo travel.
 She spends her days writing about women’s empowerment from around the world.
 You can follow her work on her blog, HerReport.org, and follow her journeys on Instagram @her_report, Twitter @herreport and Facebook.